ladjs/lad/Readme.md

 You should also **never use Mongoose hooks, virtuals, or the populate method**.
 Instead you should write static functions in the models, such as `User.doSomething(user, fn)`.
 For insight as to how to write static methods, [see the Mongoose docs here][mongoose-static-method].

-If you need to asynchronously populate or waterfall chain population of database references, we suggest to use the [$lookup operator][lookup-operator] or use Async/Await syntax to keep it clean.
+If you need to asynchronously populate or waterfall chain populate of database references (e.g. populate each user that made a post on a message board) &ndash; then we suggest to use Async/Await with `Promise.all`.
-For an example of how to write a `populate()` method with $lookup, [see this GitHub issue][gh-mongoose-issue].

 We've also included these libraries to help with performance: